WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/requirement_specification.md

 These are provided as _minima_ for the document.
 It is likely that in order to be comprehensive, you will want more requirements.
 * Two _top-level_ requirements per user story.
 * One _top-level_ requirement per graduate student that pertains to testing.
 * Our stories:
 * As a player, I want to be able move my character and swing my sword to fight enemies.
    - Character must move
    - There must be enemies
+   - Enemies are killable
 * As a player, I want to navigate an enviornment that's easy to explore with collision that supports my movement and keeps me within bounds.
    - Play area must have collision
    - Play area must have boundaries